Introduction

 Types of Supplements Composition

-- Citrate – Supports healthy digestion and eases constipation.
+- Citrate – aids in healthy bowel movements and constipation.

-- Glycinate – Known for calming effects and sleep support
+- Glycinate – Shows calming and sleep aid properties.

 - Oxide – High magnesium content but low absorption